Once upon a time…

 The key is to take your time and select the right people for the right job.
 Don’t always go for the cheapest options, but choose the options that provide quality work (without breaking the bank).

 Trial them before you give them major jobs, otherwise you risk setting yourself up for failure.
 Manage them as a team, not individuals.
 And be flexible – don’t discount anyone because they are based overseas; they could end up being the star of the team.

-If you follow these five steps, you’re on your way to successfully managing a team – allowing you more time to focus on the aspects of the business that need you the most.
+If you follow these five steps, you’re on your way to successfully managing a remote marketing team – allowing you more time to focus on the aspects of the business that need you the most.